St Andrews Safety Improvements Project

 CLOSED: This discussion has concluded.

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share I welcome this project on Facebook Share I welcome this project on Twitter Share I welcome this project on Linkedin Email I welcome this project link

 I welcome this project

-by hollandmatt, about 3 years ago
+by hollandmatt, over 3 years ago

 very happy to see sidewalks going in, they should be considered essential.
 Would also love to see raised crosswalks as a way of slowing down traffic and making crossing safer for those walking or using wheelchairs, modal filters to cut down on through traffic.
 Maybe even one-way sections with a counterflow bike lane?